 There are many different goals you could have for your autoresponder, but here are the 4 most common.
 Choose one (or a combination) of the below goals for your autoresponder series before you create it.

-• Use it as a lead generator/free mini-course.
+- Use it as a lead generator/free mini-course.
 You can also use an autoresponder as a lead magnet to attract new subscribers to your email list.
-This is commonly done in the form of a free “mini-course”, or a free “challenge”, which promises to deliver a series of emails containing lessons (or other valuable information) over the course of several days or weeks.
-There is high perceived value with a mini-course or a challenge like this, which makes it a very effective lead magnet.
-Looking for the best LMS plugin for WordPress to deliver your course with tearing your hair out?
+This is commonly done in the form of a free “mini-course”, or a free “challenge”, which promises to deliver a series of emails containing lessons (or other valuable information) over several days or weeks.
+There is high perceived value in a mini-course or a challenge like this, which makes it a very effective lead magnet.
+Looking for the best LMS plugin for WordPress to deliver your course without tearing your hair out?

 Step 2: Map Out Your Entire Email Sequence